johnkpaul/requireify/README.md

     npm install requireify --save-dev

-Then use it as Browserify transform module with `-t`:
+Then use it as Browserify transform or global transform module:

     browserify --transform requireify main.js > bundle.js
+    # Will parse files in node_modules, for more see https://github.com/substack/node-browserify/issues/566
+    browserify --global-transform=requireify main.js > bundle.js